Here you will find blogs and information on support available during the pandemic, updates about our services, changes to the justice system and more.

 Stalking is a form of abuse that is often misunderstood and minimised.
 The lack of awareness in our society means that stalking often goes under the radar.

-In this blog we reflect on how stalking behaviours can continue for women during the coronavirus pandemic.
+In this blog we discuss how stalking behaviours can continue for women during the pandemic and include details of where to seek support.

 At the Scottish Women’s Rights Centre, the wellbeing of our service users, volunteers, staff and their families is paramount.
 This is why, to prevent the spread of coronavirus/COVID-19, we have made some adjustments to our services.